SystemsApproach/ops/intro.rst

     requirement on individual components (as opposed to the underlying platform used to manage a set of components).

-* **Monitoring & Logging:** Collecting data from system components to aid in management decisions.
+* **Monitoring & Telemetry:** Collecting data from system components to aid in management decisions.
 This includes diagnosing faults, tuning performance, doing root cause analysis, performing security audits, and provisioning additional capacity.

   * **Analytics:** A program (often using statistical models) that produces additional insights (value) from raw data.
 It can be used